mojolists/mojolists.github.io/reviews/the-bamboos.md

     "It isn’t just luck that got them here, it is talent and love on a colossal scale."
 </div>

 Mastermind, bandleader and multi-instrumentalist Lance Ferguson has maintained a musical vision that many have attempted but few pull off.
 The ingredients are your standard funk fueled horn section, a power rhythm section and honey-dipped female vocalists.
-Over the years guest vocalists were common, but on *Fever In The Road* they stick with Ella Thompson and Kylie Auldist, both incredibly talented vocalists who take turns elevating the music to ever-greater heights.

-When I first heard The Bamboos early in their genesis, they came off, quite successfully, as a bunch of people who just love playing the old style soul that their fathers loved.
-They were a solid band having the time of their lives and you bought into that when you listened.

 <div class="btn-container">
+    <a href="https://thebamboos.bandcamp.com/album/fever-in-the-road" target="_blank" class="action-btn">Buy Here</a>
     <a href="https://www.youtube.com/watch?v=v5C_xB0t9Mk" target="_blank" class="action-btn">Watch Video</a>
 </div>